b.1875-d.1910

 Tellingly after James’s death his child was not cast out from the Galliano family.
 In 1911 Victor can be found staying with Uncle Dominic and after that the electoral registers find him living with his aunts Josephine and Anita and his cousin Victorine Gil right up until 1939.
 It is unclear how much contact he had with his mother Alice, if any.

 In 1911 Alice was living with her brother’s family in Pimlico and in 1939 she was on her own, an unemployed Charwoman.
-It seems as if she had nothing to do with the wealthier, better-connected Galliano family.
-Did they hold her responsible for James’s demise?
-So many questions are unanswered in this case despite extensive research.
+It seems as if she had nothing to do with the wealthier better-connected Galliano family.
+Why did they not help her when James’s health spiralled out of control?

 Thankfully James did not pass on his syphilis to his wife and son and they both lived to a good age.